RedHatEdge/patterns/blocks/importing-installer-isos/README.md

-# Installing Virtualization on an ACP
+# Importing Installer ISOs onto an ACP
-This block outlines how to install virtualization functionality on an ACP, and includes a preview of the installed assets.
+This block outlines how to import operating system installation ISOs to storage on an ACP.

 ## Information
 | Key | Value |